Pyramidion of Amenemhat III: Inscriptions

 The four upper faces were polished and inscribed.
 The side which pointed to the east is adorned with a winged sun disk flanked by two uraei.
 Below, two wedjat represent the eyes of the king himself.
 Further down, three nefer signs stand for beauty or perfection.
 Finally, a sun disk represents the god Ra, from which the throne name of Amenemhat "Ni-maat-re" extends to the right and his personal name "Imen-em-hat" to the left.
 As a whole, the composition reads: "Amenemhat beholds the perfection of Ra".

-Along the bottom of the four upper faces, two lines of inscriptions run.
-The eastern commences with: "Opened is the face of king Amenemhat, he observes the Lord of the Horizon crossing the sky", the northern with: "Higher is the soul (Ba) of king Amenemhat than the height of Orion, and it joins the Duat".
+Along the bottom of the four upper faces, two lines of inscriptions run: